 One possible strategy for maximizing life insurance benefits without taking out multiple policies is the use of insurance riders, which can add benefits to a policy without having to take out a new one.
 An insurance rider is supplementary coverage to an existing policy.

-Some examples of riders are conversion of a term insurance policy into Whole, Index, Universal and/or Universal Index policies, an addition of long-term care insurance to a basic life policy, or accidental death and dismemberment for someone with a particularly dangerous job or hobby.
+Some examples of riders are conversion of an addition of long-term care insurance to a basic life policy or accidental death and dismemberment for someone with a particularly dangerous job or hobby.

 Policies may include conversion privileges, but riders can extend the amount of time the policyholder can convert.
 The cost of an insurance rider varies depending on the type of rider and the insurer.
 Each person’s insurance needs will determine which, if any, rider is necessary, and if the cost is affordable to them.